Yunush1/chat_app_with_nodejs/README.md

 <sup> 🔊 The video above contains audio, click on the right side to turn it on</sup>

-## ⚠️ Video and audio calls may not work when users are on different networks
+## [UPDATE] ⚠️ Video and audio calls may not work when users are on different networks

 This project relies on the [flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc) plugin, and even though there's a [similar issue](https://github.com/flutter-webrtc/flutter-webrtc/issues/1606) from a dev in the webrtc plugin page, I can't say for sure if it's a bug in the plugin or in my code, but for some unknown reason,